DanRepik/api_foundry/readme.md

    - Verify that the token includes the expected roles or permissions.
    - Use tools like `jwt.io` to decode and inspect the token.

-2. **Check `x-af-security` Configuration**:
+2. **Check `x-af-permissions` Configuration**:
-   - Validate that the `x-af-security` attribute is correctly defined in the OpenAPI specification.
+   - Validate that the `x-af-permissions` attribute is correctly defined in the OpenAPI specification.
    - Ensure roles and permissions are aligned with business requirements.

 3. **Role and Scope Mismatch**:
-   - If a role in the token does not match a defined role in `x-af-security`, the request will be denied.
+   - If a role in the token does not match a defined role in `x-af-permissions`, the request will be denied.
 Double-check the role configuration.

 4. **Logging**:
    - Enable detailed logging in your validator to trace token validation and permission checks.